Welcome to Year 3!

 This half term, the children will be receiving paper based Maths and English homework.
 This will be handed out on a Friday and will be due in by the following Thursday.
 The homework is important as it consolidates the learning the children have been doing during the week.
 None of the content will be new to the children, so they should be able to access it completely independently.
 Please support your child with encouragement, rather than providing the answers for them, as incorrect answers show me their misunderstandings and let me reteach the children their areas of difficulty.

-As all other half terms, the children will be set some creative homework which is completely optional, however, 25 Dojo points will be awarded for each task completed.
+The children will be set some creative homework which is completely optional, however, 25 Dojo points will be awarded for each task completed.
 These are aimed at allowing the children to show their creative side and also to get out in the outdoors with the family.
-Below is this half terms creative homework due Wednesday 4th July 2018.
+Below is this half terms creative homework due Wednesday 17th October 2018.

-We will continue to have our weekly spelling test, however this term, it will be moved to a Friday.
+We will have our weekly spelling test on a Friday.
 The children’s spellings are as follows: